shivkoirala/angular-interview-questions/README.md

 ## Downloading PDF/Epub formats

 You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/angular-interview-questions/actions).
+With the below resources  Do not forget to check our Angular interview Questions and answers video https://www.youtube.com/watch?v=-jeoyDJDsSM

 ### Table of Contents